skyra-project/alestra/README.md

 ## Set-Up

-Copy and paste the [`config.ts.example`] file and rename it to `config.ts`, then fill it with the precise variables.
+Copy and paste the [`.env`] file and rename it to `.env.development.local`, then fill it with the precise variables.
 Once all development requirements are set up:

 ```bash